Frequently Asked Questions

 My vehicle suffered significant damage in an accident.
 However, my insurance company did not total it.
 After repairing, will my car still be safe to drive?

 Yes, absolutely.
 Insurance companies will not “total” your vehicle unless the cost of repairing your vehicle exceeds a certain threshold when comparing it to your vehicle’s value.
 In the event they do not total a vehicle, you can rest assured that we are in the business of placing your vehicle back to original factory specifications after an accident.
 In addition to this, we even warranty our work for as long as you own the vehicle.
 Safety is our primary concern when it comes to customer vehicles.
 Upon the completion of repairs, we always test drive our customer’s cars and complete a thorough checklist of items to assure operational safety.
+For more details about accident help visit here.

 How long will it take to repair my vehicle?

 This question is a little difficult to answer.
 There are many unforeseen delays that can happen in our industry.
 This includes difficulties in obtaining parts and delays caused by insurance companies.
 However, we do our best to keep our customers in the loop throughout the process so you know what to expect.
 These issues aside, we will generally provide a ballpark of actual work time estimated and an expected date of completion under the ideal circumstances.
+For getting more information about car repair visit here.

 Do I need to arrange for a rental vehicle myself or can you help me with this?